 For more information please:

 KCHS History Center is full of displays and items that make for a wonderful browsing experience!
-It is home to over 20,000 photographs useful to genealogists, researchers, history buffs and families.
-The Center has thousands of documents such as tax records, indexes of deaths/ marriages/ births, early land ownership, school histories, veteran histories, maps and much more.
+Museum displays have been added to the former living quarters on the second floor as well.
+It is home to over 20,000 photographs useful to genealogist, researchers, history buffs and families.
+The Center has thousands of documents such as tax records, indexes of deaths/ marriages/ births, early land ownership, school histories, veteran histories, maps, the Fresnel Lens from the Kewaunee Pierhead Lighthouse and much more.

 The mission of the Kewaunee County Historical Society is to collect and preserve the history of Kewaunee County.